OUR MISSION

 REQUIREMENTS

-Students can only apply to ONE of the five University of California’s COSMOS campuses — UC Davis, UC Irvine, UC Los Angeles, UC San Diego, and UC Santa Cruz.
+Students can only apply to ONE of the five University of California’s COSMOS campuses — UC Davis, UC Irvine, UC Los Angeles, UC San Diego, UC Santa Cruz, and UC Merced.
 While each campus employs the best practices in STEM education, each program's curriculum builds on the unique teaching and research expertise of its faculty and host campus.
 Each campus can only accommodate about 160-250 participants, so the selection is competitive.
 A typical COSMOS student has a GPA of 3.5 or above.
 Students must have achieved academic excellence.
 In making admission decisions, we consider the following factors:

 HISTORY

-The California Legislature established the California State Summer School for Mathematics and Science (COSMOS) in 1998 (Assembly Bill 2536) with the goal of engaging highly talented and motivated students in an intensive program of study, experimentation, and activities to further their interests and skills in science, technology, engineering, and mathematics.
+The California Legislature established the California State Summer School for Mathematics and Science (COSMOS) in 1998 (Assembly Bill 2536) to engage highly talented and motivated students in an intensive program of study, experimentation, and activities to further their interests and skills in science, technology, engineering, and mathematics.
 The California State Summer School for Mathematics & Science is modeled after the California State Summer School for the Arts.
 The Request for Proposal to host COSMOS was awarded to the University of California, and the program was launched at Irvine and Santa Cruz in 2000.
-Due to high demand, UC added additional campuses: UC Davis in 2001, UC San Diego in 2004, and UC Los Angeles in 2024,
+Due to high demand, UC added additional campuses: UC Davis in 2001, UC San Diego in 2004, UC Los Angeles in 2024, and UC Merced in 2025.

 COSMOS helps California meet its need for a talented workforce by encouraging the brightest students in high schools across the state to continue their interest in STEM fields.
 COSMOS subsequently plays a vital role in supporting the mission of Education Partnerships to address the critical needs of STEM education and the University of California’s objective to help develop a talented STEM workforce that will enhance the state’s economic climate.